ballerina-platform/module-ballerina-ftp/ftp-ballerina/Module.md

 ##### Creating a Listener

 The FTP Listener can be used to listen to a remote directory.
-It will keep listening to the specified directory and periodically notify on file addition and deletion.
+It will keep listening to the specified directory and notify on file addition and deletion periodically.

 ```ballerina
 listener ftp:Listener remoteServer = new({